matteo-rizzo/reentrancy-detection-benchmarks/README.md

 # Reentrancy Detection Tools in the Age of LLMs

-This repository includes the data and the supplementary material to the submission to the FSE 2026 conference entitled `Reentrancy Detection Tools in the Age of LLMs`.
+This repository includes the data and supplementary material for the submission to the DSN 2026 conference, entitled `Reentrancy Detection Tools in the Age of LLMs`.
 It provides two curated and **manually verified** benchmark datasets for reentrancy vulnerability research in Solidity smart contracts.
-Our goal is to offer high-quality resources that address the limitations of noisy, automatically-labeled datasets commonly used in prior work.
+Our goal is to provide high-quality resources that address the limitations of noisy, automatically labeled datasets commonly used in prior work.
 All contracts in the final benchmarks are labeled according to a **clearly defined reentrancy systematization** detailed in our accompanying paper.

 The two primary datasets contributed are: